 Ain’t Nothin’ To Do

 It’s been several years since former Guns’n Roses guitarist Slash last performed here in Finland.
-It was back in 2007 when Slash played in Provinssirock with Velvet Revolver but it wasn’t long after when the band announced their split with vocalist Scott Weiland.
-Since then the band has been on "hiatus"?
-Earlier this year, after three years of new Velvet Revolver lead singer searching, Slash decided to break the silence and release his first ever solo album titled SLASH.
-The album is a kind of all-stars album and it includes guest performances a group of well known musicians like: Ozzy Osbourne, Fergie, Lemmy Kilmister, Ian Astbury, Andrew Stockdale and Dave Grohl among many others.
+In 2007, Slash played in Provinssirock with Velvet Revolver, but it wasn’t long after the band announced their split with vocalist Scott Weiland.
+Since then, the band has been on “hiatus”?
+After three years of new Velvet Revolver lead singer searching, Slash decided to break the silence and release his first-ever solo album SLASH.
+The album is a kind of all-stars album.
+It includes guest performances from well-known musicians like Ozzy Osbourne, Fergie, Lemmy Kilmister, Ian Astbury, Andrew Stockdale, Dave Grohl.

-The "top hat" himself seemed to have really good time on stage.
-He was in really good shape and he’s clearly happy to be back on the road again with this new line up and why shouldn’t he because band sounded astounding!
-There’s nothing wrong with his new album material either.
-"Back From Cali", "Starlight", and the radio hit "By The Sword" got a good response from the crowd and proved that Slash still has plenty to say with his never material.
-Nowadays rarely played Gun’s Roses standard "Civil War" was a good addition for the set list but "Sweet Child O’ Mine" was the one which literally blew up the consciousness and people went completely nuts.
-Things calmed down a little when band next headed in Alter Bridge track "Rise Today" but that’s likely because majority of the people haven’t heard that band’s material until now.
-Perhaps things will be different next time because "Rise Today" did fit like a glove with the rest of the set list.
-The main set was then closed with another Velvet Revolver track "Slither" which again seemed to sink well with the audience.
+The “top hat” himself seemed to have a really good time on stage.
+He was in really good shape, and he’s happy to be back on the road again with this new line up and why shouldn’t he because the band sounded astounding!
+There’s nothing wrong with his new album material, either.
+“Back From Cali,” “Starlight,” and the radio hit “By The Sword” got a good response from the crowd and proved that Slash still has plenty to say with his never material.
+Nowadays, rarely played Gun’s Roses standard “Civil War” was a good addition for the setlist, but “Sweet Child O’ Mine” was the one that blew up the consciousness, and people went completely nuts.
+Things calmed down a little when the band next headed in Alter Bridge track “Rise Today,” but that’s likely because most people haven’t heard that band’s material until now.
+Perhaps things will be different next time because “Rise Today” fits like a glove with the rest of the setlist.
+The main set was then closed with another Velvet Revolver track, “Slither,” which seemed to sink well with the audience.

 The band took a little break before hitting back with Finnish guest vocalist Michael Monroe.
-Michael and Slash are old friends already from the late 80’s so it was good to see them now together on stage.
-They first did new album track "We’re All Gonna Die", originally sung on album by Iggy Pop, before hitting CCR/Hanoi Rocks standard "Up Around The Bend".
+Michael and Slash are old friends already from the late ’80s, so it was good to see them now together on stage.
+They first did a new album track, “We’re All Gonna Die,” originally sung on an album by Iggy Pop, before hitting CCR/Hanoi Rocks standard “Up Around The Bend.”
 Michael was performing like a super energetic madman.
-He was constantly running across the stage and over the monitors, climbing on stage structures and did all the old rock’n roll clichés you can ever imagine.
-This was an excellent performance from Michael and it seemed that everyone on stage, including Slash, were more than excited there.
-Turku is Michael’s current hometown so everyone can just imagine what kind of feedback band got after finishing final chords of "Up Around The Bend"… There wasn’t too much time left but there was time enough to play one more classic.
-Myles switched back to vocals and then Slash’s guitar kicked into one of Guns N’ Roses’ finest moment,s and we’re talking about "Paradise City” here.
+He was constantly running across the stage and over the monitors, climbing on stage structures, and did all the old rock’n roll clichés you can ever imagine.
+This was an excellent performance from Michael, and it seemed that everyone on stage, including Slash, was more than excited there.
+Turku is Michael’s current hometown, so everyone can imagine what kind of feedback the band got after finishing the final chords of “Up Around The Bend”… There wasn’t too much time left, but there was time enough to play one more classic.
+Myles switched back to vocals, and then Slash’s guitar kicked into one of Guns N’ Roses’ finest moments,s and we’re talking about “Paradise City” here.
 As expected, once again, people went again nuts during the song.
-In the end, the band lined up in the front of audience and thanked the audience.
-The show was over and there’s time of little summary here.
+In the end, the band lined up in the front and thanked the audience.
+The show was over, and there’s the time of little summary here.

-All in all this was really entertaining show.
+All in all, this was an entertaining show.
 The whole band was on fire.
-Slash’s playing was excellent and like said before, he really enjoyed being on stage.
+Slash’s playing was excellent, and like said before, he enjoyed being on stage.
 Myles has already been praised enough but let’s not forget the rest here.
-Bassist Todd Kerns and guitarist Bobby Schneck played great and they both did some really good backing vocals there while drummer Brent Fitz kept the rhythm going and was the main motor behind this extremely tight band.
-The set list was built up really carefully and it included songs from Slash’s entire career but excluding the first Snakepit album IT’S FIVE O CLOCK SOMEWHERE which was for reason or another ignored completely.
-But… you can’t ever please everyone here.
+Bassist Todd Kerns and guitarist Bobby Schneck played great, and they both did some outstanding backing vocals there while drummer Brent Fitz kept the rhythm going and was the main motor behind this extremely tight band.
+The setlist was built up carefully, and it included songs from Slash’s entire career.
+Still, excluding the first Snakepit album, IT’S FIVE O CLOCK SOMEWHERE, which was for a reason or another ignored completely.
+But you can’t ever please everyone here.
 Welcome again anytime!